Key Takeaways

 What Triggers the Deadline?

-The clock starts when the discriminatory act occurs—not when you learn it was discriminatory, not when you hire a lawyer, and not when you decide to take action.
+For most discrete acts, the clock starts when the act occurs—not when you hire a lawyer or decide to take action.

 For discrete acts (termination, demotion, denial of promotion), the deadline runs from the date of that action.